LRZ-CXS-Teaching/Julia26-course/hands-on/S3/Ray_Path_Tracing.md

 ```
 </details>

 The programm appears a bit more "rudimentary" than the above ray-tracing example.
-It lacks some finess concerning the user interface (see the comments on e.g. variable restrictions).
+It lacks some finess concerning the user interface of the data structures (see the comments on e.g. variable restrictions).
 The program contains otherwise the same essential data structures as the ray-tracer, and also represents the same scene setup (5 colored spheres in the same arrangement).
 As an illustration for parallelism, it will have to suffice.

 It requires the modules `Images` and `ProgressMeter` in addition (the latter is maybe only a nice gimick - a progress bar; cool thing: It is thread-compatible!).
 The script can be executed via `julia pathtrace.jl`.
 A PNG file with the result is produced.
 The serial program runs for about 10 minutes.
+(Caution! `Images` is really a monster.
+It might take long to precompile.)

 #### Exercise
 Find the main loop, and parallelize it with threads, or with workers.
 Check the scaling!